ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 Section labels can be added to a specific verse, chorus or grid.
 See e.g. [start_of_verse]({{< relref "Directives-env_verse" >}}).

-        // This opens a margin for margin labels.
+    // This opens a margin for margin labels. labels {
-        "labels" : {
         // Margin width.
 Default is "auto".
-            "width" : "auto",
+        width : auto
         // Alignment for the labels.
-Default is left.
+Default is left. align : left
-            "align" : "left",
         // Alternatively, render labels as comments.
-            "comment" : ""  // "comment", "comment_italic" or "comment_box",
+        comment : ""  // comment, comment_italic or comment_box
-        },
+    }

 When `comment` is set to one of the suported comment types, the label will be printed as a comment before the section contents.
 The settings